replicatedhq/kots/web/README.md

 # Web

 This is the Admin Console web site.
-It's a react site that interacts with the api directory in this repo.
+It's a react site that interacts with the api directory in this repo

 ### Building